SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

   - Finish up the transition.
   - Write necessary documentation.
 Rewrite examples to reflect the changes.
 Write a migratory guide for existing users.
   - A week is buffer time in case some problems crop up.

+  NOTE: SunPy 3.1 will be releasing in October, so there is enough time to get all PRs merged.
+Though I will try my best to get them merged before the final evaluation.

 ### Schedule Availability